 To be sure of getting only naturally occurring strains, consult the list maintained by the Organic Materials Review Institute (OMRI).

-This list will give you sources for organic products made from non-GMO strains of the bacteria.
+This list will give you sources for organic products or bt insecticides made from non-GMO strains of the bacteria.
 If you are striving to grow organic produce, you will want to be especially careful about this.
 It is easiest to find non-GMO Bt in its powdered form.

-When applied early, before caterpillars have had a chance to attain much growth, Bacillus Thuringiensis can be very effective in controlling most leaf eating caterpillars such as:
+When applied early, before caterpillars have had a chance to attain much growth, Bacillus Thuringiensis larvicidal activity can be very effective in controlling caterpillar eating leaves such as:

 - Diamondback moth caterpillars